sam-platforms/Wealth/USER_GUIDE.md

-# My Wealth Tracker - User Guide
+# Wealth - All In One Tracker - User Guide

-## Welcome to My Wealth Tracker
+## Welcome to Wealth App
 *Your complete personal finance dashboard*

 - **Overview:** Dashboard with customizable widgets